Malta in the Eurovision Song Contest 2018: Background

 Prior to the 2018 contest, Malta had participated in the Eurovision Song Contest thirty times since its first entry in 1971.
 Malta briefly competed in the Eurovision Song Contest in the 1970s before withdrawing for sixteen years.
 The country had, to this point, competed in every contest since returning in 1991.
 Malta's best placing in the contest thus far was second, which it achieved on two occasions: in 2002 with the song "7th Wonder" performed by Ira Losco and in the 2005 contest with the song "Angel" performed by Chiara.

 For the 2018 Contest, the Maltese national broadcaster, Public Broadcasting Services (PBS), broadcast the event within Malta and organised the selection process for the nation's entry.
 Malta selected their entry consistently through a national final procedure, a method that was continued for their 2018 participation.

 Before Eurovision

 Malta Eurovision Song Contest 2018

 Malta Eurovision Song Contest 2018 was the national final format developed by PBS to select the Maltese entry for the Eurovision Song Contest 2018.
-The competition consisted of a final held on 3 February 2018 at the Malta Fairs and Conventions Centre in Ta' Qali, hosted by radio presenter Colin Fitz and broadcast on Television Malta (TVM) as well on the broadcaster's website tvm.com.mt.
+The competition consisted of a final held on 3 February 2018 at the Malta Fairs and Conventions Centre in Ta' Qali, hosted by Colin Fitz and broadcast on Television Malta (TVM) as well as on the broadcaster's website tvm.com.mt.

-Format

-The competition consisted of sixteen songs competing in the final on 3 February 2018.
-Five judges evaluated the songs during the show and the results of the public televote had a weighting equal to the total votes of the judges.
-The five members of the jury that evaluated the entries during the final consisted of: